ANF-Studios/PasteBot/README.md

 Still need help?
 Ask me in the [support server](https://discord.gg/fKWpK7A)

-*if you want to add it in a server not owned by you, make sure that you have permssion `manager Server`
+*if you want to add it in a server not owned by you, make sure that you have permssion `Manager Server`